 B. Context of Related Passages

 The promise “I will be God for you, and you will be a people for me” recurs a number of times in the OT.
 Yahweh promises: “If by my laws you walk and my commands you keep, and you act on them…, I will put my dwelling in your midst, and my spirit will not loathe you.
 I will walk about among you, I will be God for you, and you will be a people for me.
 I am Yahweh your God, who got you out from the country of Egypt, from being servants to them” (Lev 26:3, 11–13).
 Jeremiah makes the same promise in the context of urging the Judahites in the decades before 587 to walk in Yahweh’s way: “Listen to my voice, and I will be God for you, and you—you will be a people for me.
 Walk by every word that I command you, in order that things may go well for you” (Jer 7:23; cf. 11:4).
 After they have taken no notice and have paid the price; Ezekiel promises: “I will give you a fresh mind and I will put a fresh spirit among you … and I will make it that by my laws you walk and my commands you keep, and act on them.
 And you will live in the country that I gave your ancestors, and you will be a people for me and I, I will be God for you” (Ezek 36:26–28; cf. Jer 30:22; 31:33).
-The opening chapter of Hosea makes the threat that it will indeed not work out, but also declares that this does not mean the relationship is finished: “You—not my people and I, I will not be God for you,” but subsequently, “Instead of it being said to them, ‘You—not my people,’ it will be said to them, ‘Children of the living God’” (Hos 1:9–10 [2:1]).
+The opening chapter of Hosea makes the threat that read “the relationship” will indeed not work out, but also declares that this does not mean the relationship is finished: “You—not my people and I, I will not be God for you,” but subsequently, “Instead of it being said to them, ‘You—not my people,’ it will be said to them, ‘Children of the living God’” (Hos 1:9–10 [2:1]).

 C. Exegetical Techniques/Hermeneutics Employed